What Does a Screenwriter Exactly Do? The Job Explained

 The Creative One

-Creatively speaking, a screenwriter must tell a story using the visual medium of the screenplay.
+Creatively speaking, a screenwriter must tell a story using the visual medium of the screenplay, a document that outlines the narrative.

 Writing a script also requires knowledge of different kinds of structure.
-The most straightforward screenplay structure is the three-act structure.
+The most straightforward screenplay structure is the three-act structure, commonly used in feature films.

 Deciding which paradigm fits with one’s story and then using said paradigm is the screenwriter’s decision.